-Today let’s take a break from the Russian grammar rules and learn how to say “I have” in Russian.
-To do that the Russians use quite a specific construction which is very different from English.
+Now, when we have learned Russian personal pronouns in the Genitive case, we can learn how to say “I have” in Russian.
+To do that, the Russians use quite a specific construction which is very different from English.

 If you want to say I have… or I have no…, use the construction у меня есть and у меня нет accordingly.
 Translated literally, it means “in my possession there is (no)”.

 Now let’s practice on some examples (highlighted nouns and pronouns are in the Genitive):

 У меня́ есть кни́га.